nrdcc/miyu/README.md

 ## Installation
-1. Download the ZIP file `MiyU by nrdcc.zip` from this repository.
+1. Download the latest `MiyU by nrdcc.zip` release from https://github.com/nrdcc/miyu/releases/.
 2. Copy `MiyU by nrdcc.zip` to the `/Themes/` folder on the SD card root.
 3. Reboot your Miyoo Mini / Miyoo Mini Plus.
 4. Open Apps → Themes and select **MiyU**.